RikVN/DSI/README.md

 unzip v1.zip
 ```

-If you want to preprocess your own set of sentences (in $FILE) exactly the way did, do the following:
+If you want to preprocess your own set of sentences (in $FILE) exactly the way we did, do the following:

 ```
 ./src/preprocess.sh $FILE